axboe/fio/HOWTO.rst

 	:option:`runtime` is specified.
 When the unit is omitted, the value is given in seconds.

+.. option:: ramp_size=size

+	If set, fio will wait until the job does given amount of IO before logging any performance numbers.
+When ``group_reporting`` is enabled, the logging starts when all jobs in the group together perform given amount of IO.
+Similarly to ``ramp_time`` this is useful for letting performance to settle before logging results and will increase the total runtime if a special timeout or :option:`runtime` is specified.
+When the unit is omitted, the value is given in bytes.

 .. option:: clocksource=str

 	Use the given clocksource as the base of timing.
 The supported options are: